 Rupee opens on flat note against US dollar

-Mumbai: The rupee opened on a flat note and was trading in a narrow range against the US dollar in opening session on Wednesday, as investors were cautious after the first US Presidential debate.
+Mumbai: The rupee opened on a flat note and was trading in a narrow range against the US dollar in opening session on Thursday.

-At the interbank forex market, the domestic unit opened at 73.81 against the US dollar, then gained ground and touched 73.79 against the American currency.
-In volatile trade, the local unit also touched 73.86.
+At the interbank forex market, the domestic unit opened at 73.81 against the US dollar, then gained ground and touched 73.77 against the American currency.
+In volatile trade, the local unit also touched 73.89 against the American currency.

-On Tuesday, the Indian rupee settled at 73.86 against the US dollar.
+On Wednesday, the rupee settled 13 paise lower at 73.81 against the US dollar.

-Meanwhile, the dollar index, which gauges the greenback's strength against a basket of six currencies, rose 0.04 per cent to 93.92.
+Meanwhile, the dollar index, which gauges the greenback's strength against a basket of six currencies, fell 0.14 per cent to 90.98.

-Foreign institutional investors were net sellers in the capital market as they offloaded shares worth Rs 1,456.66 crore on a net basis on Tuesday, according to exchange data.
+Foreign institutional investors were net buyers in the capital market as they purchased shares worth Rs 357.35 crore on a net basis on Wednesday, according to provisional exchange data.